-It’s been a big year for us at Mongolia Today as well.
+It’s been a big year for us at Mongolia Focus as well.

 To our surprise we suddenly held a near-monopoly on political analysis around the time of the parliamentary election.
 There were very few international journalists in Mongolia for the campaign and international organizations scaled back their election observation as well.
 Serving as election observers, we were able to approach politicians, campaign officials, and voters to ask them about the election campaign.

 Highlights of our blogging during the election season:

 - we provided information about election procedures and observations on campaign themes

 - we tried to situate the Sant Maral poll that offered the only pre-election sense of likely voting

 Mongolia Today Authors

 Writing on Mongolia Today regularly appears to be good for graduate students’ careers, or so I will claim.
 All three of my fellow regular authors this year handed in major research reports and moved one step further along their academic training and careers:

 - Byamba handed in and defended his doctoral dissertation in Sociology at the University of Hokkaido

 - Mendee handed in his MA thesis and is moving on to the PhD in Political Science at the University of British Columbia